-Stark Naked Theatre Rounds Out Third Season with Shakespeare's THE WINTER'S TALE, Now thru 5/16
+Stark Naked Theatre to Round Out Third Season with Shakespeare's THE WINTER'S TALE, 5/2-16

 A romantic drama with strong comedic elements, The Winter's Tale is, at its essence, a mesmerizing commentary on both the destructive and redemptive powers of love.
 Stark Naked's minimalist production features a talented ensemble cast comprised of: David Wald (Leontes), Tawny Stephens (Hermione), Jeff McMorrough (Camillo), Luis Galindo (Polixenes), Mike Sims (Autolycus), Courtney Lomelo (Paulina), Matt Lents (Florizel), and Shunte Lofton (Perdita).

 Following the resounding success of Stark Naked's Macbeth, a unique pre-production planning effort for the theatre's second Shakespeare offering began in earnest last fall.
 Lehl, along with co-Artistic Director Kim Tobin, assembled a creative team to collaboratively identify which of Shakespeare's works would be best showcased with a bare bones, minimalist design aesthetic in the intimate setting of STUDIO 101.
 Lehl and Tobin's intention?
 To strip away a production's non-essential layers, thereby emphasizing Shakespeare's text, and allowing the actors-as well as the audience-to be truly immersed in the Bard's timeless storytelling.